The Department of Foreign Affairs and Trade does not issue a travel advice for Antigua and Barbuda at this time.

 TRINIDAD AND TOBAGO

-In a consular emergency if you are unable to contact the High Commmission or Consulate, you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+In a consular emergency if you're unable to contact the High Commission or Consulate, you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305 from overseas, or 1300 555 135 within Australia.

 Other useful information